Marine Survey Terms & Limitations

 expenses when due and the amount of each invoice shall be settled prior to submission of any report.

-Cancellations & Rescheduling: Please note that If the survey is cancelled by the customer for any reason after the instruction has been agreed, the customer will be liable to pay 25% of the original quote less any travel costs.
+Cancellations & Rescheduling: Please note that if the survey is cancelled by the customer for any reason after the instruction has been agreed, the customer will be liable to pay 50% of the original quote less any travel costs.

 In the event that the survey is required to be rescheduled then the deposit will be held over until the survey is carried out.